Black-Chamber/BlackChamberEmailMonitor/README.md

 ![image](https://github.com/user-attachments/assets/ca870cad-13b7-4aca-8f03-cd53ce226a62)

-Black Chamber connects to the outlook reporting service at regular intervals to grab messagetrace information.
-While this does not contain the message content, it provides the sender and recipent infromation in addition to the subject.
-This is more than enough to determine of mark recipents who may be using unauthorized SaaS applications
+Black Chamber connects to the outlook reporting service at regular intervals to grab messagetrace logs.
+While this does not contain the message content, it provides the sender and recipent information in addition to the subject.
+This is more than enough to flag recipents who may be using unauthorized SaaS applications

 **Example:** A recipent recieving a notification that someone has accepted the invite to join a file sharing site.